EGI-Federation/documentation/content/en/users/tutorials/jupyter-datahub-virtual-machine/_index.md

 [assign it a public IP](../../compute/cloud-compute/faq/#how-can-i-assign-a-public-ip-to-my-vm) so you can reach it from your computer.

-### Step 2: Get a host name and certificate for your VM
+### Step 2: Get a hostname and certificate for your VM

 Your VM is ready to be accessible, but runs a plain HTTP server, which is not secure enough.
 If you try to connect with your browser to your VM, you will get